-Course # Course Name Grade Recommendations Credits 755 Animation 2 10-12 Completion of Animation 1 with a minimum grade of 85 5
+Course # Course Name Grade Recommendations Credits 755 Animation 2 10-12 Completion of Animation 1 with a minimum grade of 80 OR at the discretion of the VPA Supervisor 5

 Designed to build on the skills developed in Animation 1 where students will connect their learned skills to create more extensive animation projects.
 Advanced animation concepts in traditional, computer and stop motion animation will be explored.